 Joe Otterson, 'What We Do in The Shadows' Series Lands at FX With Pilot Production Commitment' - Variety, 22 January 2018

 Emma Page, 'Taika Waititi talks Hunt for the Wilderpeople' (Interview) Stuff website.
 Loaded 28 March 2016.
-Accessed 19 September 2019
+Accessed 19 January 2020

-Unknown Writer, 'Green Lantern v red carpet' (Interview) - The NZ Herald, 18 March 2010
+Unknown writer, 'Green Lantern v red carpet' (Interview) - The NZ Herald, 18 March 2010

-Unknown Writer, 'Sundance debut for Kiwi vampire spoof' - The Dominion Post, 17 December 2013
+Unknown writer, 'Sundance debut for Kiwi vampire spoof' - The Dominion Post, 17 December 2013

 Snakeskin press kit